 Best for Long-Range Wireless

 Standard Bluetooth cuts out around 30 feet, which is a problem if you frequently walk to the kitchen or check the mail while on a call.
 The Jabra Engage 55 uses DECT wireless technology instead of Bluetooth, providing a massive verified range of up to 490 feet.
 We successfully maintained a crystal-clear connection walking entirely outside our test building, through three concrete walls.
-The bendable boom microphone features aggressive noise cancellation, and the headset itself is heavily secured with 256-bit AES encryption, making it ideal for financial or medical professionals handling sensitive data.
+The bendable boom microphone delivers aggressive noise cancellation, and the headset itself is heavily secured with 256-bit AES encryption, making it ideal for financial or medical professionals handling sensitive data.

 It weighs just 18 grams in the convertible wearing style, making it practically invisible on your head.
 The battery maxes out at 13 hours, which is lower than Bluetooth alternatives, and it cannot connect directly to your smartphone.
 For pure PC-based teleconferencing where maximum roaming range is required, the DECT connection is vastly superior to standard Bluetooth.